hanlinqian/IntegrativeNetworkMap/chapter0/pipeline-circrna.md

 ##### step4: merge all the tissues' read count to one file
 `perl mergetpm.pl > 21+21circrna.tpm`
-The code refers to mergepm.pl in the code folder, and slightly modified according to the array location.
+The code refers to mergetpm.pl in the code folder, and slightly modified according to the array location.

 ##### step5: transfer read count to TPM(CPM)
 According to the formula of CPM.